Research Shows That HGH Does Not Improve the Outcome in In Vitro Fertilization (IVF)

 A recent study about the significance of growth hormone’s role in IVF

-In a placebo-controlled study done in Helsinki, 136 women from infertility centers from Australia and New Zealand were recruited.
+In a placebo-controlled study done in Helsinki, 136 women from infertility centers in Australia and New Zealand were recruited.
 Those participants all met the criteria for poor ovarian response and were called poor responders.
 Poor responders are the candidates with a prior IVF cycle with less than or equal to five eggs collected after maximal ovarian stimulation with gonadotropins.
 The endpoint of the study was set as the live birth of a healthy infant.
-One group of participants were given growth hormone as an adjunct therapy and another group was only given the placebo.
+One group of participants was given growth hormone as an adjunct therapy, and another group was only given the placebo.

 The study revealed a clinical pregnancy rate of 14% per cycle in the group who used growth hormone as an add-on therapy and 11% in the group who used the placebo.
 The participants of both groups were equally compared in the number of eggs collected, the quality of the embryos, and the total duration of the therapy.
 Hence, it was concluded that there was no statistically significant benefit of using HGH as an adjunct therapy in IVF.